shashanknsridhara/EE569-Image-Processing-Algorithms/README.md

 # EE569 Assignments
 The assignments include C++ implementation of basic image processing algorithms without the aid of any external libraries.
-The Homeworks
+The topics of each homework is listed below and arranged in the same order in the respective folders.

 ## Homework-1
 * Image Demosaicing